cyberinferno/simple-remote-port-monitor/README.md

 # Simple remote port monitor tool

-A simple configurable tool to monitor remote ports and notify if not accessible.
+A simple configurable tool to monitor remote ports and notify if connectivity fails. **Discord channel** as well as **Email** notifications are currently available.

 ## Requirement

 - NodeJS v8 or above.
+- Discord server (If Discord notifications are required)
+- SMTP email server (For email notifications are required)

 ## Installation